 After draining the contaminated oil, fill up with ordinary diesel to flush out any bad oil and water.
 Because of the diesel’s limited lubing abilities, you should not ride the bike or rev it with diesel in the engine.

-Don’t even bother with installing a filter, as it will need replacing anyway.
+Don’t install a new filter yet; it will need replacing anyway.
 Just put the cover back on with no filter.
-If the bike cannot be started without a filter installed, just use a cheap one.
+If the bike has a can-style filter and cannot be started without a filter installed, use a cheap one.

 The final time, let it drain for 30 minutes to get most of the diesel out.

-Then you should fill up with some cheap engine oil to the maximum mark on the dipstick.
-You can skip the diesel altogether, but then you will need to use more oil, which costs more.
+Then you should add cheap engine oil to the maximum mark on the dipstick.
+You can skip diesel altogether, but this means using more oil which costs more.

 Start the bike and let it idle for 10 minutes to allow the oil to mix with any remaining water or diesel.
 Drain and repeat one more time.

-After draining the second time, you can install a new filter and quality oil according to factory spec.
+After draining the second time, you can install a new filter and quality oil according to factory specs.

 Now you are done!

-Start by opening the cap where you would normally fill oil.
+Start by opening the cap where you would typically fill the oil.
 Stick your little finger in and dip it in the oil.
 If the oil is clear, you are OK and can move on to the next step.

-If it is creamy white, like the engine oil, water got in, and it needs replacing.
+If it is creamy white, like the engine oil, water got in and needs replacing.

 Drain all of the oil.
 You may need to tilt the bike to both sides to get it all out.
-If you have access to an air compressor, you will get even more oil out by blowing air into the filler hole on top.
+If you have access to an air compressor, you will get more oil out by blowing air into the filler hole.

 Fill up with some cheap oil as you did with the engine.
 Ride the bike for some minutes and immediately drain out the oil again.
 Repeat until the oil looks clear.